hoechenberger/survey-question-check/README.md

 independent of each other.

 ## Running the checks
+The scripts are located inside the `scripts` folder (you should know this by now, because you should have edited them already.
+If you didn't, please read the above instructions again, carefully.)

 There are two scripts that perform the checks, `01_check_translations_reduces.py` and `02_check_translations_full.py`.
 The names should be quite obvious 😅
 You should always start with the first script and only if no more error messages are produced move on to the second.